Register Now for Classes

 Financial Aid Information

-For summer financial aid eligibility be sure to complete the 2019-2020 free application for Federal Student Aid (FAFSA).
+To qualify for fall 2023 and Spring 2024 financial aid, be sure to complete the 2023-2024 free application for Federal Student Aid (FAFSA)

 Both applications are available on the FAFSA website.
 It is highly recommended that students complete the FAFSA as soon as possible.